warpdl/warp-releases/README.md

 # warp-releases

-Releases for warp download manager
+This repository contains releases for warp download manager.